eduvpn/documentation/ACL.md

 You can restrict access to the Portal/API to certain permissions.
-For example, if you only went `employees` to be able to access the VPN service and not `students`, you canm in addition to profile restrictions (see next section), prevent them from accessing the service at all.
+For example, if you only went `employees` to be able to access the VPN service and not `students`, you can in addition to profile restrictions (see next section), prevent them from accessing the service at all.

 In `/etc/vpn-user-portal/config.php` you can configure it like this: